lab1092/blender-manual_ja/manual/modeling/meshes/editing/subdividing/bevel.rst

 .. figure:: /images/BevelOptions.jpg

 Offset
    You can change the bevel width by moving the mouse towards and away from the object, a bit like with transform tools.
-As usual, the scaling can be controlled to a finer degree by  holding :kbd:`shift` to scale in 0.001 steps. :kbd:`lmb` finalizes the operation, :kbd:`rmb` or :kbd:`Esc` aborts the action.
+As usual, the scaling can be controlled to a finer degree by  holding :kbd:`Shift` to scale in 0.001 steps. :kbd:`LMB` finalizes the operation, :kbd:`RMB` or :kbd:`Esc` aborts the action.

 .. figure:: /images/Bevel3.jpg